Simple Broccoli White Bean Stir Fry

 1 tablespoon olive oil or avocado oil

-2 cups (160 g) chopped broccoli florets
+2 cups (160g) chopped broccoli florets

 2 cloves garlic, minced

-1 cup (180 g) cooked white beans, rinsed and drained if canned
+1 cup (180g) cooked white beans, rinsed and drained if canned

-1 cup (135 g) cooked brown rice
+1 cup (135g) cooked brown rice

-1 tsp ground ginger
+1 teaspoon ground ginger

-2 tsp (10 ml) lemon juice
+2 teaspoons (10ml) lemon juice

-¼ tsp ground black pepper
+¼ teaspoon ground black pepper

 Pinch of salt

-1 tablespoon sesame seeds (not optional)
+1 tablespoon sesame seeds

-How to Make This
+How To Make This

-Real Talk:
+Real Talk

 Storage and Reheat